billpg/HashBack/README.md

  cGkvaGFzaGJhY2s/SUQ9MTliMDU4ZGUtNDdlYy00NDYyLTgyYzktNzFlMTQzZDE0OGUzIn0=
 ```

-Because the hash needs only to be stored for a few seconds, The hash is recoded in the sever's own memory cache.
+Because the hash needs only to be stored for a few seconds, The hash is recoded in the server's own memory cache.
 With this in place, the request for a Bearer token including the header can be sent to the API.
 The HTTP client library used to make the request will perform the necessary TLS handshake as part of making the connection.

 ## Checking the request
 The Rutabaga Company website receives this request and validates the request body, performing the following checks: